TwigYT/Fish-Away/README.md

 # Fish Away - Forge

-### A general fishing/resource gathering mod for 1.20.1
+### A general fishing/resource gathering mod for neoforge 1.20.4

 ## Features

 This mod is still in development and many new features might be added in the future.
 For now the features include:

-* Biomes: The only Biome in the game as of right now is the fisherman's beach!
-But it is slightly broken.
-(Will not generate next to the ocean yet, and driftwood trees are not generating.)

-* Items: there are only a handful of items right now in the mod, this includes Driftwood Scraps, and the pear.
+* Items: there are only a handful of items right now in the mod, this includes driftwood scraps, pear, and strawberries.

-* Tools: You can craft the Iron Fishing Rod (durability: 128), the Golden Fishing Rod (durability: 18, gives you luck), the Diamond Fishing Rod (durability: 384), and the Netherite Fishing Rod (durability: 400, Immune to fire, Gives you strength.)
+* Tools:

-* Ores: there is a small chance that diamond ore will get replaced with a diamond chunk that gives you three diamonds when broken. and the same with emeralds.
+* Ores: there is a small chance that diamond ore will get replaced with a diamond chunk that gives you three diamonds when broken, and the same with emeralds.

 ## Issues/Questions

-If you have any issues, bugs, and/or suggestions, please put them in the comments.
+If you have any issues, bugs, and/or suggestions, please submit a Github issue [here](https://github.com/TwigYT/Fish-Away/issues).
-Hopefully soon I will have a GitHub page where you can report bugs.

-## Fabric?

-Once the next stable MCreator release comes out I will hopefully try to port the mod to fabric.

 ## Other Sources?